 “Let me know if she gets lost again.”

 I didn’t lift my arm to see if she’d heard me or not.
 I supposed it didn’t matter.
-At least I could buy some more food now.
+At least I could buy some non-canned food now.

 Speaking of which…

+Once the house was in view, I slowed down.
 A tousled head appeared out the window, and Johara flashed me a toothy grin before clambering out of the window and dropping to the ground with all the weight of a feather.
-It didn’t matter that she could float all she wanted – old habits died hard.
+It didn’t matter that she could float all she wanted—old habits died hard.
 “Did you get the cat down?”

 “More or less.
 Are they still wrecking my kitchen?”